 - Fat (9 calories per gram): 1125 divided by 9 equals 125 grams of fat.

 If you don’t like math, don’t fret.
 There are many macronutrient calculators that will do the math for you.
-I personally like the Calculo keto calculator because it also helps you determine the ideal number of calories you should eat based on your personal stats.
+Here are two calculators you can use.
+The one embedded below is from WorkoutCave.com or try the Calculo keto calculator.

 Carb Intake on a Ketogenic Diet